microsoft/cobalt/README.md

 Cobalt infrastructure templates are written in Terraform and can be found in the templates [folder](infra/templates).
 Each subfolder represents a unique deployment schema and is packaged with a set of Terraform scripts, overview and setup instructions and automated unit & integration tests.

 Each template makes use of Terraform [modules](https://www.terraform.io/docs/modules/index.html) across both Bedrock and [Cobalt](infra/modules).
 Cobalt's module registry is categorized by cloud provider then resource type.
-Each modules represents an absraction for the set of related cloud infrastructure objects that the module will manage.
+Each modules represents an abstraction for the set of related cloud infrastructure objects that the module will manage.

 ```bash
 $ tree infra